linbug/linbug.github.io/_posts/2015-10-28-The-Birthday-Problem.md

 <img src="https://raw.githubusercontent.com/linbug/linbug.github.io/master/_downloads/fb_probabilities.png" title="Awkward fb parties" style="margin: 0 auto;"/>

 You can see that there's the same general shape as before.
-Maths FTW!
-(Note: although we get pretty close to a likelihood of 1 after 50 people, it never reaches 1 because I don't have enough fb friends D:)
+Aren't you glad that we didn't have to have thousands of actual parties to figure that out?
+Programming FTW!

 ---------------------------------------------------------------------------------------------------------------